supabase/supabase/web/blog/2020-07-10-surviving-hacker-news.md

 In the past 3 weeks we have migrated 1800 servers over to AWS.

+We are on the AWS "Activate" program, which grants us $100,000 credits.
+Since Firebase has a very generous free-tier, and we want to be able to offer Supabase developers a similar experience, this is a huge benefit to our company.

-The AWS team at YC were super helpful, suggesting how we could run our VMs more efficiently using their new `t3a` instances.
-We're already starting to see massive improvements, with database startup times almost halved from ~90s to ~50s.
+The AWS team were helpful too, suggesting how we could run our VMs more efficiently using their new `t3a` instances.
+We're already starting to see improvements, with database startup times almost halved from ~90s to ~50s.
 From our research, this is the fastest Postgres setup in the market.

 We will release a detailed write-up on these instances in the next few weeks.
 Sign up to our newsletter if you want to be notified when we release the post.